insait-institute/sabermath/docs/experiment-instructions.md

 # Instruction prompts

-Runs each model under four instructions and tabulates the change from the no-instruction baseline.
+Runs each model under the three instructions and tabulates the change from the no-instruction baseline.

 ## Prerequisites